wazuh/wazuh-documentation/source/installation.rst

 Default username/password is foo/bar.

-Optionally, you can configure the API to use HTTPS (by creating a self-signed certificate), and to change the username and password running /var/ossec/api/scripts/configure_api.sh
+TODO (don't run this optional step if you are installing our beta!!!, Wazuh app giving an error): Optionally, you can configure the API to use HTTPS (by creating a self-signed certificate), and to change the username and password running /var/ossec/api/scripts/configure_api.sh

 Installing Filebeat
 ^^^^^^^^^^^^^^^^^^^